andydevs/general/README.md

 # Generic
-Generic is a simple templating system in ruby.
+<p>Generic is a simple templating system in ruby.
 A generic template consists of regular text along with placeholders.
 A placeholder is defined as follows: <code>@(-name-[: -default-])</code>